Download Whitepaper

 To start a remote BackupAssist session:

 The computer initiating the remote session must have BackupAssist or the Remote Console Client installed.
-If neither is installed, you will need to download and install the Remote Console Client.
-This client does not require a BackupAssist licence.
+If neither is installed, you will be able to Download and Install the Remote Console Client when you start a remote session.
+The client does not require a BackupAssist licence.

 2. Select the computer that you want to remotely connect to from the Central Administration console's Computers screen.